Treat Different Negatives Differently: Enriching Loss Functions with Domain and Range Constraints for Link Prediction: Bucket Analysis

 \section{Bucket Analysis}

 Relations are separated into three non-intersecting buckets : relations that feature narrow (B1), intermediate (B2), and large (B3) sets of semantically valid heads or tails, respectively.
 Cut-offs are manually defined for placing a given relation in its corresponding bucket.
-Such buckets are reported in Table~\ref{tab:cutoff}.
-Results achieved on B1 are reported in the paper, while results for buckets B2 and B3 are shown for DBpedia77k, FB15k187, and Yago14k in Table~\ref{tab:db}, Table~\ref{tab:fb}, and Table~\ref{tab:yago}, respectively.
+Such buckets are reported in \url{https://github.com/nicolas-hbt/semantic-lossfunc/}.
+Results achieved on B1 are reported in the paper, while results for buckets B2 and B3 for DBpedia77k, FB15k187, and Yago14k are reported in \url{https://github.com/nicolas-hbt/semantic-lossfunc/}.